Light Dark Matter Accumulating in Planets: Nuclear Scattering: Comparison with Analytical Approaches for Single Scatter Capture

+In the analytical approach for single scatter capture, one calculates the probability for a dark matter particle in the halo to scatter once in the Earth and get captured.
+We will review this approach here, and highlight aspects of the capture process which are not fully described in this approach, and are more completely revealed by numerical simulation.
+For this we primarily follow the approach outlined in~\cite{Garani:2017jcj} (dubbed Model 1, or M1), and briefly mention the approach in~\cite{Baum:2016oow} (dubbed Model 2, or M2).
 If the interaction between dark matter and nuclei is weak, a dark matter particle will likely scatter at most once as it crosses the Earth.
 The corresponding capture rate is~\cite{Gould:1987ir}

 The sum runs over all nuclear targets $j$ in the Earth and $R_j^-(w\rightarrow v)$ describes the rate for a dark matter particle of velocity $w(r)$ to slow down to $v<v_e(r)$ by scattering with nucleus $j$ (see~\cite{Garani:2017jcj} for the explicit expressions of $R_j^\pm$).
 The $R_j^\pm$ are proportional to the dark matter-nucleus scattering cross section.
-We consider two types of interactions in this paper, spin-independent (SI) and spin-dependent (SD) nuclear scattering (both taken to be velocity-independent).
-In the former case, the nuclear scattering cross section at zero momentum transfer is given by

-where $A_j$ is the mass number of a Standard Model nucleus, $\mu_{A_j}$ ($\mu_N$) is the reduced mass between dark matter and the nucleus (nucleon), and $\sigma^{\rm SI}_{\chi N}$ is the dark matter nucleon spin-independent scattering cross section.
-For the latter, we have instead

-where $J_j$ is the total nuclear spin, $\sigma^{\rm SD}_{\chi N}$ is the dark matter nucleon spin-dependent scattering cross section, and $\langle S_p\rangle$ and $\langle S_n\rangle$ represent the average spin of protons and neutrons in a nucleus, respectively.
-We also explore three scenarios, isospin-independent scattering $a_p=a_n=1$, proton-only scattering $a_p=1$, $a_n=0$ and neutron-only scattering $a_p=0$, $a_n=1$.
-As we have checked that including the nuclear form factor will not change the results significantly, we always set the momentum-dependent form factor to unity to speed up the computation, unless explicitly stated.
-We use the Earth composition listed in Table 1 of Ref.~\cite{Bramante:2019fhi}.
-For the atmosphere, we use the NRLMSISE-00 model~\cite{NRLMSISE-00} with the average oxygen, nitrogen, argon, helium mass fractions of 23.18\%, 75.6\%, 1.2\% and $7.25\times 10^{-7}$ respectively.
-We also list the isotope abundance and spin information relevant for the SD calculation in Table~\ref{tab:nuclearspins} in Appendix~\ref{sec:spintable}.

-When the dark matter-nucleus scattering cross section is small, the capture rate is given by $C_\oplus^{\mathrm{weak}}$.
-But no matter how large the scattering cross section is, the capture rate can never exceed $C_\oplus^\geom$, which is the rate at which dark matter is incident on the Earth.
+In the weak scattering limit the capture rate increases with cross section.
+However, no matter how large the scattering cross section is, the capture rate can never exceed $C_\oplus^\geom$, which is the rate at which dark matter is incident on the Earth.
 The capture rate can thus be approximated by~\cite{Bernal:2012qh,Garani:2017jcj}

 The capture rates computed from Eq.~\eqref{eq:Cweak} and Eq.~\eqref{eq:Coplus} are shown in Figure~\ref{fig:capanalytical} (dashed lines, M1).
 The capture is maximized when the dark matter mass matches the mass of the target nucleus, and the typical recoil energy is maximized, resulting in the peaks around 10-100~GeV.
 For spin-independent scattering, from left to right we can identify the the peaks caused by scattering with O, with Mg, and with Si and Fe.
 For spin-dependent scattering, there are instead two peaks arising from scattering with \Nuc{Si}{29}, \Nuc{Al}{27}, \Nuc{Mg}{25}, as well as \Nuc{Fe}{57}.
 At large cross sections, the peaks are smeared out as the capture saturates the geometric rate.